dherman/neon-demo/README.md

 ## Running the Demo

-Make sure you are using io.js:
+Make sure you are using the right Node version:

 ```
-% nvm use iojs
+% nvm use 4
 ```

 Since [rust-bindings](http://github.com/dherman/rust-bindings) automates the build process, setting up and running this demo is just like any other Node package: